Introduction

 Select all occurrences of an entity id from entity tree entity_name in a time range.
 The time range must be on the same day as WHEN START 2014-11-28T09:00:09Z END 2014-11-28T21:00:09Z.

-• IDS IN will not be supported as the query is too extensive.
+"START date and END date should be the same date.".
+IDS INwill not be supported as the query is too extensive.

 Example request: